drufino/aes/README.md

    -  Bitslice

-      Unfortunately this is not easily applicable to the most commonly used mode of operation, namely CBC (cipher-block-chaining) mode as this is inherently sequential, and bitslicing relies on parallelizing the block cipher.

    -  AES-NI instructions

       These are dedicated CPU instructions for the core AES algorithm.
-This is by far the preferred method, but is by no means universally available.
+This is the preferred method, but is by no means universally available.

    -  Vector Permute instructions